carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 NOTE: Motion is shown above with a standard stylelint secondary option `severity` set to `warning` the default is `error`.

+FYI: There are no automated fixes with --fix.
+See [Why no --fix?](#Why%20no%20--fix?)

 ## Recommended config

 ### Strict